iavorvel/MyLD2410/README.md

 # MyLD2410 Arduino library
 ## Introduction

-This library covers the complete set of commands for the HLK-LD2410x presence sensor
+This library covers the complete set of commands for the HLK-LD2410x presence sensor.
+It has no external dependencies and will work with any Arduino and ESP32 board.

 ![LD2410C](images/ld2410c.jpg)